dombrant/blurry-image-load/README.md

 **Dominic Brant**.

-[Follow me on Twitter](https://twitter.com/dombrant), and feel free to let me know if you have any thoughts/suggestions/problems.
+If you have any thoughts/suggestions/problems, feel free to open an [issue](https://github.com/dombrant/blurry-image-load/issues).

 ## License